PrettyTinnah/30DaysOfPython/Day_7/README.md

-Day 7 of 30 Days of Python
+Day 7 of 30 Days of Python learning sets